jairojair/site/content/articles/consistency-is-the-key.md

 #### When you do something consistently

 ```
-It becomes a habit
+- It becomes a habit.
-You start see a little changes
+- You start see a little changes.
-You feel motivated to continue
+- You feel motivated to continue.
 ```
 <br>
-But here's the catch, Life gets in the way.
+But here's the catch, life gets in the way.
 We get tired, busy, or just would like a little lazy day, and that's okay. <br>
 <br>
 <h4>Please don't forget</h4>